How to Prepare Your Car for Sale- 12 Expert Tips

 The next step is to decide where do you want to advertise( selling provately)

-there are many ways you can adverts you selling the car.
 One of the useful are facebook marketplace and Gumtree.

 We recently sold our car on Gum tree and we got a good price and a genuine buyer.